dwp/dataworks-admin-utils/README.md

 * `SEND_SNAPSHOTS_TOPICS_OVERRIDE` -> a string to denote the specific topics/collections to be sent to Crown.
 Can be either "ALL" for the full default topic list, a comma separated list of full Kafka topic names representing the desired collections (i.e. `db.core.aaa,db.agentCore.bbbb`) or if not passed in it defaults to the job name.
 * `SEND_SNAPSHOTS_REPROCESS_FILES_OVERRIDE` -> this flag sets whether when Snapshot Sender sends a file, it will error if it already exists.
 There are specific jobs to set this so should not be changed on standard ones.
 * `SNAPSHOT_SENDER_SCALE_UP_OVERRIDE` -> if the amount of snappy instances needs to be fixed can use this to scale to a specific number, else will be the snappy asg max number

-### Pipeline: uc-list-snapshots

-This is used to list the files in the current folder set to be ingested by the import process.
-The files for this pipeline are in the ci/uc-list-snapshots folder in this repo.
-To update this pipeline in CI, you can run the following make command:

-* `make update-uc-list-snapshots-pipeline`

-You can also pause or unpause the pipeline:

-* `make pause-uc-list-snapshots-pipeline`
-* `make unpause-uc-list-snapshots-pipeline`

 ### Pipeline: uc-data-load